The Bankrate promise

 - Estate building: Insurers sometimes also make the case that survivorship policies offer policyholders a path toward estate building.
 While much of the argument bolstering survivorship policies focuses on protecting an estate from taxes, insurers also point out that beneficiaries receive a minimum payout regardless of estate financials.

-- Estate preservation: Survivorship life insurance policies offer policyholders a way to preserve their assets to heirs.
+- Estate preservation: Survivorship life insurance policies can offer policyholders a way to preserve their assets to heirs.
 With a survivorship policy in place, heirs receive an intact estate as well as the financial means to pay estate taxes and any applicable federal or state inheritance taxes.

 - Investment: Survivorship life insurance policies come in both variable life and whole life varieties.
 With policies falling under the variable life category, policyholders invest premiums in a market account and gain the opportunity to grow the account.